GillesVanPellicom/PE2-laravel/docs/setup.md

 ## 2) Clone the repository

-For this step, I'm assuming you already have [git](https://git-scm.com/downloads) installed.
-Make sure you are able to run the `git` command in your terminal.
-For windows users, if you are unable to run `git` in powershell or cmd (after a reboot), git for windows comes with it's own terminal called "git bash".
-You can search for it in the start menu.
-Alternatively, you can also use git via [WSL](https://learn.microsoft.com/en-us/windows/wsl/install).

-Next, make sure you are [logged in with your Github accout on git](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git).
-If you omit this step you might not be able to download the repository.
+For this step, I'm assuming you already have [git](https://git-scm.com/downloads) installed and that you are already logged in to Github on git.
+If not, complete [step 1 and 2 from this guide](/docs/github.md) first.

 Navigate to the directory where you want to store the project and run the following command: